rjkerrison/webdev-2507/w4/d1/3-asynchronicity/readme.md

 In our JavaScript applications, it will most often happen when fetching information from an external service, like an API or a database.

+## Callbacks

+Remember that callbacks allow us to customise the consequence of running a function.

 ## Promises

 JavaScript has a built-in class called Promise which is built for asynchronicity.